indiewebconsulting/spas/README.md

 ### Status: Ongoing
 ### Version: 0.3.6
 ### Condition
 Typically only a few minor bugs, but ReactJS continues to grow in complexity with each new release of itself or its many npm packages.
 So, you get what you pay for - something free and shiny to look at!
-If you pound that "watch" or "star" icons, you can be notified when Jen pushes something new.
+If you pound that "watch" or "star" icon, you can be notified when Jen pushes something new.

 ### Implementation Dependencies
 See package.json for the full list.
 Below are some highlights.